Hoodline launches a content recommendation widget that’s all about local news

 Of course, not every neighborhood will have a rich supply of relevant stories, but Mazman said the module “keeps zooming out” to the city or even state level until it finds relevant content.
 (Not that going statewide is generally necessary — Mazman said pulling back to the metropolitan area is usually enough.)

-Hoodline says that in the initial tests, the module resulted in an average clickthrough rate that was more than double those of existing products.You can actually judge the recommendations side-by-side with Outbrain on the websites of local ABC TV stations (Hoodline participated in the startup accelerator run by ABC’s parent company Disney), for example in this story about a Taqueria fire on Houston — Outbrain’s recommendations appear on top, while Hoodline powers the “More from Houston” headlines.
+Hoodline says that in the initial tests, the module resulted in an average clickthrough rate that was more than double those of existing products.You can actually judge the recommendations side-by-side with Outbrain on the websites of local ABC TV stations (Hoodline participated in the startup accelerator run by ABC’s parent company Disney).
+For example in this story about a Taqueria fire on Houston, Outbrain’s recommendations appear on top, while Hoodline powers the “More from Houston” headlines.

-By the way, I should note that Hoodline’s editorial team is led by former TechCrunch Editor (and my longtime friend) Eric Eldon.
+By the way, I should note that Hoodline’s editorial team is led by former TechCrunch co-editor (and my longtime friend) Eric Eldon.
 The startup was acquired by Ripple News (now known as Pixel Labs) in 2016, and since then, Hoodline has become the brand for all of the company’s consumer-facing products.